 By Karen Kirk:

-As of this Friday, Fairfax County residents can choose Joe Biden and Kamala Harris to be their president and vice president at the Fairfax County Government Center, where early voting begins in person and mail-in absentee ballots can be dropped off.
+Fairfax County residents can choose Joe Biden and Kamala Harris to be their president and vice president at the Fairfax County Government Center, where early voting in person is now underway and mail-in absentee ballots can be dropped off or mailed.

 There are three ways to vote: